 Post-discharge is one of the most critical times for patients.
-If you’re a Health Plan or risk-bearing Provider Group, you understand the importance of ensuring smooth Transitions of Care to those you serve.
+If you’re a health plan or risk-bearing provider group, you understand the importance of ensuring smooth transitions of care to those you serve.
 Ineffective transitions often result in hospital readmissions, decreased patient experience, and hefty costs to our healthcare system.
 The good news?
-These readmissions are preventable.
+These hospital readmissions are preventable.

 Data doesn’t lie.
 Pharmacists are the medication experts within our healthcare teams.
-They understand and help ensure safe and appropriate medication use, consistently monitor for side effects, and communicate information to patients on new therapies.
-At Aspen RxHealth, we deploy a community of over 7,000 pharmacists around the nation to mitigate adverse drug events (ADEs) and readmissions before they occur.
+They understand and help ensure safe and appropriate medication use, consistently monitor for side effects, and communicate information to patients on new medication therapies.
+At Aspen RxHealth, we deploy a community of over 7,000 pharmacists around the nation to mitigate medication errors and adverse drug events (ADEs)as well as hospital readmissions before they occur.

 Incomplete data transfer from one care setting to the next

 Duplicate medications prescribed by multiple physicians in different care settings

 Conflicting medication regimens from past and present care

 Not all physicians have the medication expertise to reconcile complicated regimens